asylve/Sea-Ice/README.md

 - 6: fast ice (thick ice that is 'fastented' to the coastline)
 - 7: land

-With these definitions, the pixel-wise distribution of classes across all 3,392 images in the dataset is shown below.
+With these definitions, the pixel-wise distribution of classes across all 3,392 images in the dataset was calculated.
 There is a strong class imbalance, with open water, 90-100% ice, and land occupying most of the dataset.

 |<img src="/Images/class_dist.png" width="400" /> |
 |:--:|